 Military forces of Australia, Japan, New Zealand, the Philippines and the United States have conducted maritime cooperative activity within the Philippines’ Exclusive Economic Zone.

-Hobart Class guided missile destroyer HMAS Sydney and a Royal Australian Air Force P-8A Poseidon maritime patrol aircraft attended the activity on September 28.
+Hobart Class guided missile destroyer HMAS Sydney and a Royal Australian Air Force P-8A Poseidon maritime patrol aircraft attended the activity on 28 September.

 Australia and international partners share a commitment to uphold the right to freedom of navigation and overflight, other lawful uses of the sea and international airspace, and other maritime rights under international law, particularly in the United Nations Convention on the Law of the Sea.

-In addition, HMAS Sydney recently completed Operation Argos in the Yellow Sea by monitoring and deterring illegal ship-to-ship transfers of sanctioned goods using its embarked MH-60R Seahawk helicopter 'Phoenix'.
+In addition, HMAS Sydney recently completed Operation Argos in the Yellow Sea by monitoring and deterring illegal ship-to-ship transfers of sanctioned goods using its embarked MH-60R Seahawk helicopter “Phoenix”.

-Leading Seaman Aircrewman James Neville, who is part of the flight crew in the MH-60R Seahawk, played an essential part in monitoring vessels of interest.
+Leading Seaman Aircrewman James Neville, who is part of the flight crew in MH-60R Seahawk, played an essential part in monitoring vessels of interest.

 “We can then report these back to the ship and capture imagery that can be used in tracking these activities.

-“Operation Argos is a challenging and rewarding time in my role as you can see first-hand the advantage that having an embarked helicopter can add to a ship’s capability.
+“Operation Argos is a challenging and rewarding time in my role as you can see firsthand the advantage that having an embarked helicopter can add to a ship’s capability.

 “Argos is also a good chance for the entire ship to put its training to use and directly see the results of the hard work that has been put into preparing for operations such as this.”

-During the deployment combat system operators in the Combat Information Centre monitor the above and below water domains, collate and build the tactical picture around Sydney and send it back to US Indo-Pacific Command’s Enforcement Coordination Cell.
+During the deployment, combat system operators in the Combat Information Centre monitor the above and below water domains, collate and build the tactical picture around Sydney and send it back to US Indo-Pacific Command’s Enforcement Coordination Cell.

 Leading Seaman Combat System Operator Dion Dodd helps lead the team to collate the information of air, surface and subsurface contacts around Sydney.